RobTillaart/SRF05/README.md

 |  SRF05_MODE_RUN_AVERAGE  |    3    |         |
 |                          |  other  |  error  |

-If other modi are needed, please open an issue.
+If other modi are needed, please open an issue and I see if it fits.
+Of course one can create more elaborated processing of measurements outside the library.

 #### Get distance

 - **uint32_t getTime()** returns distance in microseconds.
-This is the core measurement function.
+This is the core measurement function, the next five are wrappers around this one.
 - **uint32_t getMillimeter()** returns distance in millimetre.
 - **float getCentimeter()** returns distance in centimetre.
 - **float getMeter()** returns distance in meter.